glukt/M2T/README.md

 ## 📖 How to Use

-### To Generate Morse Code (Text-to-Morse)

-1. Type your message (e.g., "HELLO WORLD") into the **"Enter Text"** box.
-2. Click the **"Generate Audio"** button.
-3. An audio player will appear, allowing you to listen to and download your generated `.wav` file.

 ### To Translate Morse Code (Morse-to-Text)

+1. The main "Morse to Text Decoder" is the first card on the page.
-1. Under the **"Morse to Text"** section, click **"Choose File"** and select a `.wav` file from your computer.
+2. Click **"Choose File"** and select a `.wav` file from your computer.
-2. Click the **"Translate Audio"** button.
+3. Click the **"Translate Audio"** button.
-3. The application will process the file (a spinner may appear for larger files).
 4. Once processed, the results area will appear, showing:
-    * The name of your file.
+    *   The **Detected Speed** in Words Per Minute (WPM).
-    * An audio player loaded with your file.
+    *   An audio player for your file.
-    * A static waveform visualization of the audio.
+    *   A waveform visualization.
-    * The **"Full Translated Text"** box (which will be empty initially).
-5. Press **Play** on the audio player.
-6. As the audio plays:
-    * A red "playhead" will move across the waveform.
-    * Decoded letters will flash in the "live display" box, synchronized with the audio.
-    * The **"Full Translated Text"** box will fill up live as the letters are decoded.
+    *   The empty **"Full Translated Text"** box.
+5. Press **Play** on the audio player to begin the live translation.
+As the audio plays, decoded letters will flash on the screen and the full translated text will build up in the summary box below.

+### To Generate Morse Code (for Testing)

+1. Find the collapsible **"Text to Morse Generator"** section at the bottom of the page and click on it to expand it.
+2. Type your message into the **"Enter Text"** box.
+3. Click the **"Generate Audio"** button.
+4. An audio player will appear, allowing you to listen to and download your generated `.wav` file.